'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 - The north slope blown out with an avalanche of mud, rock and ice burying valleys and racing downstream.

-- A pyrochlastic flow of searing hot ash and gas.
+- A pyroclastic flow of searing hot ash and gas.

-- Mile after mile of Douglas Fir forest mowed down like toothpicks.
+- Mile after mile of Douglas fir forest mowed down like toothpicks.

 - Trees, boulders, logging trucks and houses floating down rivers and smashing into bridges.

-- Ashfall so thick day turned to night across eastern Washington and into Idaho and Montana.
+- Ashfall so thick that day turned to night across eastern Washington and into Idaho and Montana.

 - Desperate rescue efforts underway for dozens of missing people.